mahakgambhir/Ubuntu-Network-Install/README.md

 # Instructions
-To be run on an ubuntu machine to act as a server for the network

-Run init.py as the root user.
+To be run on an ubuntu machine to act as a server for the network Run init.py as the root user, and provide the required information.

 Besides the provided files, you would need a x86 Ubuntu 14.04 ISO image file.